-- 43. UNFPA and partners will jointly develop and implement a monitoring and evaluation plan.
+- 43. UNFPA and partners will jointly develop and implement a monitoring and evaluation plan that emphasizes disaggregation and gender-sensitive data colletion and reporting.
 The plan will guide monitoring of risks, programme and financial performance through field visits, annual programme reviews, spot checks, audits and other assurance activities.
 Depending on the context, programme results monitoring will use various modalities, including in-person, remote and hybrid models, and will be further guided by lessons learned in response to the ongoing COVID-19 pandemic. - 44.
 A midterm review and an evaluation at the end of the country programme will be conducted, contributing, where possible, to the evaluation of the UNSDCF.
 Thematic and project-specific evaluations, documentation of innovation and sharing of good practices will also be undertaken. - 45.
 UNFPA will support the United Nations country team processes by engaging and providing strategic leadership in outcome and result groups, relevant UNSDCF plans and joint programmes, and on reporting and quality assurance, including UN INFO. - 46.
 UNFPA will support national efforts, including developing the capacity for results-based management by its partners, to strengthen results-based monitoring, reporting and evaluation.